vojay-dev/vojay-dev.github.io/_posts/2024-03-18-duckdb-pokemon.md

 ![read_json_auto]({{site.baseurl}}/images/blog/2024-03-18-05.png)

 Flexibility is where DuckDB truly shines.
 DuckDB is your zippy Pikachu - and loading JSON data is just one example.
-You can also read data from CSV files or even Parquet files with Hive paritioning:
+You can also read data from CSV files or even Parquet files with Hive partitioning:

 {% highlight sql %}
 SELECT *